szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1330:** Make Darkfire Bow slightly more remarkable

 Makes the elemental resistances against fire and frost increase to 15%, 30% at +5.
-Additionally, the +4 version makes all arrows deal extra 1 cold and fire damage (2 at +5).
+Additionally, the +4 version makes all arrows deal extra 1 cold and fire damage (2 damage at +5).

 **Component 1340:** Make Taralash slightly more remarkable